Self-similar inverse cascade from generalized symmetries

 Our numerical simulation confirms this inverse cascade mechanism.
 Additionally, we observe the emergence of self-similar scaling behavior, where energy and topological charge are hierarchically transferred to increasingly larger scales.
 As we demonstrate through scaling analysis below, this leads to universal scaling exponents $\alpha = 1, \beta = 1/2$ characterizing the late-time evolution of the system.

 \sect{Set up for numerical simulations} To demonstrate the emergence of self-similar inverse cascade, we numerically analyze the long-time behavior of the system.
-While the full $(3+1) $-dimensional dynamics involves complex interplay between all field components, the essential mechanism of generalized symmetry-induced cascade can be captured by studying field variations along a single direction. \footnote{A similar approximation is employed in the analysis of the CPI in the presence of magnetic fields~\cite{Hirono:2015rla}.} Specifically, we assume the system is homogeneous along the $x^2$- and $x^3$-directions, and the field $a_3$ is spatially homogeneous, $a_3 (x^\mu ) = a_3 (x^0)$.
-Under these conditions and in the temporal gauge $a_0 =0$, the equations of motion reduce to
+While the full $(3+1) $-dimensional dynamics involves complex interplay between all field components, the essential mechanism of generalized symmetry-induced cascade can be captured by studying field variations along a single direction. \footnote{A similar approximation is employed in the analysis of the CPI in the presence of magnetic fields~\cite{Hirono:2015rla}.} Specifically, we assume the system is homogeneous along the $x^2$- and $x^3$-directions, and the field $a_3$ is spatially homogeneous, $a_3 (x^\mu ) = a_3 (x^0)$.\footnote{While this dimensional reduction simplifies the numerical analysis, we expect that the essential features of the inverse cascade should persist in the full (3+1)-dimensional case.
+This expectation is based on the general argument given earlier, where the interplay between dissipation and the conservation of the 1-form charge drives the transfer of the conserved quantity to larger spatial scales.
+This mechanism does not rely on the dimensional reduction and should apply in the full theory as well.} Under these conditions and in the temporal gauge $a_0 =0$, the equations of motion reduce to

 We solve the system in a box, $x^1 \in [-L, L]$, with the periodic boundary condition.
 First, we focus on the conservation law obtained by \er{EOM_a3}.
 The conserved charge integrated along the $x^1$-direction can be written as